This post is part of a series on travel close to home. You can find more posts from this series on my page Getaways Near Me (or You)

 Take a Flight Over the Bay

-That’s right; you can hop on a seaplane with Seaplane Adventures and take a 30-minute ride over the San Francisco Bay.
+You can hop on a seaplane with Seaplane Adventures and take a 30-minute ride over San Francisco Bay.
 The view of the Bay, San Francisco, and all the surroundings from the sky gives you a thrill you won’t get any other way.

 See how the San Francisco Bay Moves Throughout The Day, Month, and Year